Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT NETHERLANDS IS ACTUALLY LIKE

-T he Netherlands taxes you on wealth you haven't earned yet.
-Most countries tax income or capital gains, but the Dutch system assumes your investments return a fixed percentage each year and taxes you on that theoretical gain whether it materialized or not.
-For Americans moving to the Netherlands, this is often the first real shock after arrival, and it hits harder because the US also taxes worldwide income regardless of where you live.
-Running both systems simultaneously is genuinely complicated, and the Americans who struggle most here are the ones who found out too late.
-Get a cross-border tax accountant before you land, not after.
-That said, the country's Gini score of 25.7 is among the lowest in Europe, and you feel that in daily life in ways that are hard to quantify but easy to notice.
+T he Dutch tax you on wealth you have not yet earned.
+Rather than taxing realized income or gains, the system assumes a fixed annual return on your investments and taxes that theoretical figure whether it materialized or not.
+For Americans, this lands as the first genuine shock after arrival, worsened by the fact that the US also taxes worldwide income regardless of residence, meaning both systems run simultaneously and the people who struggle most are the ones who discovered this too late.
+A cross-border tax accountant belongs in your plan before landing, not after.
+The consolation: a Gini score of 25.7 ranks among Europe's lowest, and you feel that in daily life in ways hard to quantify and easy to notice within weeks.

-Living in the Netherlands as a single person runs around $2,750 a month, which sounds steep until you consider it runs about 9% cheaper than the US average and buys you excellent public infrastructure, clean air, and a healthcare system that scores 8 out of 10 in quality.
-Dutch healthcare is private but mandatory, and regulated tightly enough that it mostly works.
-You'll pay somewhere between €120 and €140 a month for a basic health insurance policy, plus a €385 annual deductible.
-Bureaucracy for foreign residents is concentrated in one main hurdle: registering at your local municipality (the gemeente) to get a BSN number, which unlocks everything else, including a bank account.
-That process takes weeks, sometimes longer if the housing situation is complicated.
-Budget for the gap.
+A single person spends around $2,750 monthly here, which reads steep until you note it runs about 9% below US averages and buys genuinely excellent public infrastructure, clean air, and healthcare rated 8 of 10.
+Dutch insurance is private but mandatory and tightly regulated enough to actually function, running €120 to €140 monthly plus a €385 annual deductible.
+Bureaucracy concentrates in one real hurdle: registering at your gemeente, the local municipality, for a BSN number, without which nothing downstream moves, banking included.
+That process eats weeks, sometimes longer if housing complications intervene.
+Budget for the gap rather than fighting it.

-Americans consistently underestimate how functional the Netherlands is before they arrive, and then are quietly unsettled by how flat the social affect can be.
-The Dutch are direct in a way that reads as rude to most Americans at first, but most expats come to prefer it after a year.
-The English proficiency here is genuinely extraordinary, among the highest in the world, so language is not a barrier in any meaningful sense.
-What does take adjustment is the housing market in the major cities, which is brutal by almost any standard.
-People wait years for social housing and rental competition in Amsterdam and Utrecht is relentless.
-The bike culture is real and not optional in most cities.
-Learn to ride assertively or you will be mildly miserable.
-What makes Americans stay, almost universally, is the quality of the infrastructure and the sense that the country is run by adults.
+Americans consistently underestimate how functional this country is, then find the social flatness quietly unsettling.
+Dutch directness reads as rude at first contact and wins most expats over within a year.
+English proficiency here ranks among the highest anywhere, removing language as a meaningful barrier in any practical sense.
+What demands real adjustment is the housing market in major cities, brutal by nearly any global standard, with years-long waits for social housing and relentless rental competition in Amsterdam and Utrecht.
+Bike culture is not optional in most cities; ride assertively or stay mildly miserable.
+What keeps Americans here almost universally is infrastructure quality and the pervasive sense that adults are actually running things.

-In the first weeks, register at your gemeente as quickly as possible since everything else is blocked behind that BSN number.
-Open a local bank account at ING or Rabobank once you have it, but the process takes time and Dutch merchants rarely accept foreign cards the way you'd expect, most terminals are chip-and-PIN and some won't process non-Dutch cards at all.
-Most Americans open a Wise account before they leave, it works at local ATMs and lets you pay in euros while you wait for the Dutch banking system to catch up with you.
-Find your nearest ANWB shop for a decent city bike; buying secondhand is fine but theft is endemic so budget for a good lock.
-The Dutch digital nomad visa exists but targets specific income and professional criteria, so check the IND website directly rather than relying on summaries.
-Give the country at least three months before forming strong opinions.
-The first six weeks are logistical chaos for almost everyone.
+Register at the gemeente as fast as possible, since everything else stays locked behind that BSN number.
+Open an account at ING or Rabobank once you have it, though the process takes time and Dutch merchants rarely accept foreign cards the way you would expect, since most terminals run chip-and-PIN and some reject non-Dutch cards outright.
+The workaround most people use is funding Wise before the flight, paying in euros at local ATMs while Dutch banking slowly catches up.
+Find a nearby ANWB shop for a decent city bike; buying secondhand is fine, but theft runs rampant, so budget for a serious lock.
+The Dutch digital nomad visa exists but targets specific income and professional criteria, so check the IND website directly rather than trusting a summary.
+Give the country three months before forming firm opinions.
+The first six weeks are logistical chaos for nearly everyone who tries this.

 COST OF LIVING SNAPSHOT